 Creating any kind of art, making any kind of art, or demonstrating any kind of art can allow youth as artists to change the world.
 Youth artists can entertain people, share social messages, create momentum and build support for changing the world, and otherwise transform their lives and the lives of others in countless ways.

-Ways Youth are Changing the World through Art
+Ways Youth Engagement Happens through Art

 Graffiti Art — Youth who create graffiti art can contribute to the social life of their communities and world.
 Their art can happen in small or large spaces, public or private places and in many forms, including spray painting and otherwise.
 The messages they share can be political, cultural, educational and otherwise.